Kalmat/EWMHlib/README.md

-These are very similar to their Xlib equivalent functions (more complex to use), and therefore will allow custom, more advanced, perhaps more specific and/or non fully EWMH standard features; but they add some useful help in order to simplify handling values, atoms and so on.
+These are very similar to their Xlib equivalent functions (more complex to use), and therefore will allow custom, more advanced, perhaps more specific and/or non fully EWMH standard features; but they add some useful help in order to simplify handling replies, values, atoms and so on.

 |  Property functions  |
 |:--------------------:|